codophilic/LearnWebDevInJAVA/Theory.md

 - `@WebServlet` annotation is used to map the servlet with the specified name.

+- Whenever Webservlet url does not work change the url and try it.

 **- To add JAR we need to configure those JARS in Properties>Java Build Path>Libraries.
 For Jakarta JARS we need to add server runtime library in the classpath**